paulaamaya/paulaamaya.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Completed a 4-month internship at [Wave Financial](https://www.waveapps.com/) as a Risk Strategy Intern.
+Completed a 4-month internship at [Wave Financial](https://www.waveapps.com/) as a Risk Strategy Intern